 Sonoma Water's service area covers a large part of Sonoma County and the eastern portion of Marin County.
 The service areas of Sonoma Water's customers are shown on Figure 1-1, as are some of Sonoma Water's water supply, storage, and transmission facilities.
-Sonoma Water's infrastructure is distributed over a large geographic area with varying topography, including hills, mountains, valleys, and bay flats.
+Sonoma Water's infrastructure is distributed over a large geographic area with varying topography.

-In common with much of the California coastal area, Sonoma Water's service area experiences a wet and dry season during the year.
-Approximately 93 percent of the annual precipitation normally falls during the wet season (i.e., October to May) with a large percentage of the rainfall typically occurring during three or four major winter storms.
-These major storms often come in the form of an atmospheric river, which is the horizontal transport of large amounts of water vapor through the atmosphere along a narrow corridor.
+In common with much of the California coastal area, Sonoma Water's service area experiences a wet and dry season.
+Approximately 93 percent of the annual precipitation normally falls during the wet season (October to May) with a large percentage of the rainfall typically occurring during three or four major winter storms.
 Given the region's dependence on these intermittent storms, reservoir management is an important part of Sonoma Water's supply operations.